DataGloria/LITA_Class_Documentation/README.md

   - Data Cleaning and Formatting

 ### Exploratory Data Analysis
-  This involved Exploring of Data to answer 10 analytical Questions such as;
+  This involved Exploring of Data to answer basic questions;

    ### Data Analysis
  This is where we include some basic lines of code or queries or even some of the DAX Expression used during the analysis